How to participate in the Canadian Wildlife Habitat Conservation Stamp and Print Art Competition

 - Members of the art competition judging panel, employees and members of the Board of Directors of Wildlife Habitat Canada, employees of the Federal Department of the Environment or Members of Parliament and their immediate families and relatives are ineligible to submit an entry.

-The following 3 items must be submitted and received by WHC no later than October 31, 2019:
+The following 3 items must be submitted and received by WHC upon deadline:

 • Painting submission including painting title